sonjatomcic/RES-Project---Smart-Home-Energy-System/README.md

 # RES-Project---Smart-Home-Energy-System

-Smart Home Energy System Faculty Project developed by my colleague and me.
+ Faculty Project developed by my colleague and me.
 Simple Console App made in C#.
 We used Entity Framework.
 Also, there is Test Project Class Library used for Unit Testing.